-Two weeks ago I explained some of the basics about why and how to lean forward when you run.
-Take a moment to go back and read it if you haven’t.
-Now it’s time to go more into depth on this lean – how to do it from the ankles rather than the hips, and when is a “bad lean” actually a good lean.
+In an earlier post I explained some of the basics about why and how to lean forward when you run.
+Now it’s time to go more into depth on this lean – how to do it, when a “bad lean” is actually a good lean, and why I now recommend you actually don’t lean forward from your ankles (or at least don’t think about it that way).

 The easiest way to check your lean is by noticing how you initiate running.
 This is the one moment in running that yields a very clear-cut lean from the ankle.
 Here’s a picture of me transitioning from standing into my first running step:

 As you can see, my body forms a straight line from the foot that’s on the ground through to my head.
-I’m neither bending at the hips nor slouching – both of which things we could call “bad” leans.
-The people who tell you not to lean are probably doing it to prevent you from doing these things.
+I’m neither moving my pelvis backwards nor rounding my back (a.k.a. slouching) – both of which things we could call “bad” leans.
+The people who tell you not to lean are probably saying that to prevent you from making those mistakes.

 A runner who leans from the ankle can clearly feel her pelvis passing her standing foot as she starts to run.
-A runner who leans from the hips won’t feel this; instead she’ll feel she bends forward and sticks her butt out.
-If you feel the latter of these things, the first thing to check is whether your calves might actually be too tight to allow you to lean forward.
-If you have really tight calves you’ll have to lengthen them to lean properly; work on this with Feldenkrais lessons and do this warmup before every run.
+A runner who slouches or moves her pelvis backwards won’t feel this; instead she’ll feel she bends forward and sticks her butt out, or that only her shoulders and head pass her foot, but not really her pelvis.
+If you feel either of these things, the first thing to check is whether your calves might actually be too tight to allow you to lean forward.
+If you have really tight calves you’ll have to lengthen them to lean properly; you’ll get a lot of improvement with this free mini-course.

 Another way to feel whether you’re leaning correctly is to check whether you feel like you’re “sitting” back behind your stance foot or not.
-In other words, when you’re in midstance (with the feeling that you’re really “on” your leg at that moment), if you feel like your pelvis is slightly behind your foot as if you were sitting, then you’re leaning by bending forward at the hip joints rather than from the ankles.
+In other words, when you’re in midstance (with the feeling that you’re really “on” your leg at that moment), if you feel like your pelvis is slightly behind your foot as if you were sitting, then you’re making the mistake of leaning by moving your pelvis backwards.
 If you feel like your hip is right over your foot, you’ve got a good lean.
 This is actually Balanced Runner Key #3… the thing about these keys is that they all fit together and reinforce one another, and that makes it a bit tricky to write about just one at a time.

 These runners are each sitting back behind their stance foot, but each is doing it in a slightly different way.